gryphus-lab/selenium-notion-autofill/README.md

 # Notion Selenium Autofill

-Automates web form filling by reading records from a Notion database and using Selenium to populate fields in a browser.
+Automates web form filling by reading records from a Notion database and using Selenium to populate a browser form.

 ## Features

+- Queries Notion for records using the Notion REST API via `httpx`
-- Reads a Notion database table into a pandas DataFrame
+- Converts Notion properties into a pandas `DataFrame`
-- Opens a Chrome browser via Selenium
+- Opens Chrome with Selenium and `webdriver-manager`
-- Uses CSS selectors from `config.py` to fill form fields
-- Includes a `project.scripts` entrypoint for `uv run autofill`
+- Fills text inputs, typeahead fields, checkboxes, and radio buttons
+- Marks processed Notion records as tracked by updating the `Tracked` checkbox

+## Overview

+- Filters Notion records for the current month where `Applied date` is within the month and `Tracked` is `false`
+- Processes all matching records from Notion
+- Requires a manual login step before automation continues
+- Waits for user confirmation before form submission and before closing the browser

 ## Requirements